 - Many applications requires strict single-mode operation.
 More over, some of our most popular supercontinuum fibers are available in polarization maintaining version to reduce the required pumping power, lowering the threshold for wide spectrum supercontinuum generation even further.

 More information can be found in our application note on supercontinuum generation in photonic crystal fibers.

 Commercial supercontinuum sources

 At NKT Photonics, the technical challenge was to ensure an industrially reliable supercontinuum source capable of being employed in demanding commercial and research applications rather than just being a lab tool.
-The development of high lifetime fiber mode-locked lasers, efficient, but highly reliable fiber amplifiers and the production of highly nonlinear fibers with outstanding reliability characteristics have enabled the SuperK sources to be deployed in applications from confocal micrscopy to critical semiconductor inspection equipment.
-The combination of robust fiber laser and photonic crystal fibre technology from NKT Photonics together with the modular concept in the construction of the SuperK platform results in a product which is not only the most reliable supercontinuum source on the market, but also the most servicable product in the field.
+The development of high lifetime fiber mode-locked lasers, efficient, but highly reliable fiber amplifiers and the production of highly nonlinear fibers with outstanding reliability characteristics have enabled the SuperK sources to be deployed in applications from confocal microscopy to critical semiconductor inspection equipment.
+The combination of robust fiber laser and photonic crystal fibre technology from NKT Photonics together with the modular concept in the construction of the SuperK platform results in a product which is not only the most reliable supercontinuum source on the market, but also the most serviceable product in the field.